General Academic Information

 Departmental Proficiency Examinations

-By following the procedures listed below, students may request to take proficiency examinations for credit for courses during the first five (5) school days of a semester.
+By following the procedures listed below, students may request proficiency examinations for credit for courses during the first five (5) school days of a semester.

-- Students should consult with and receive permission from the program/ department chair to take the examination and must give evidence of adequate preparation.
+- Students should consult with and receive permission from the program/ department chair to examine and give adequate preparation evidence.

 - Credit by proficiency exam is not available for all courses.